-The introduction of always-on Wi-Fi Internet (Wi-Fi) and tablet computers to the classroom provides teachers, subject departments and schools with the potential to transform teaching and learning and to provide a greatly enhanced learning environment.
+The introduction of always-on Wi-Fi Internet (Wi-Fi) and tablet computers to the classroom provides teachers and schools with the potential to transform teaching and learning and to provide a greatly enhanced learning environment.

-This technology has similar potential outside the formal classroom, in social areas, in the library and generally in the environs of the school, where students can be encouraged to learn independently or collaboratively in a more autonomous context.
+This technology has similar potential outside the formal classroom, in social areas, in the library and generally in the environs of the school, where pupils can be encouraged to learn independently or collaboratively in a more autonomous context.

-ICT embedded in the curriculum can serve to engage and motivate children in the learning process.
-It has proven to increase students' self-esteem and creates a more positive disposition towards learning as well as providing teachers with more up to date, exciting and relevant ways of presenting and engaging with the curriculum.
+Where ICT is embedded in the curriculum it can serve to engage and motivate children in the learning process.
+It has proven to increase pupils' self-esteem and creates a more positive disposition towards learning as well as providing teachers with more up to date, exciting and relevant ways of presenting and engaging with the curriculum.
 ICT can act as a catalyst for peer teaching and learning and is hugely powerful in the development of team-work, higher order thinking skills and a collaborative learning and teaching environment.
-The use of new technologies can have a positive impact on teaching and learning.
-ICT is currently used as a resource which aims to support learning and teaching across every area of the curriculum.
+Evidence shows that the use of new technologies has had a positive impact on teaching and learning.
+ICT is currently used as a resource which aims to support learning and teaching.
 Digital literacy skills are acquired and developed as part of this process.
-Strategies for sourcing and selection of content are essential for students in making informed choices and decisions as they creatively engage with digital media.
+Strategies for sourcing and selection of content are essential for pupils in making informed choices and decisions as they creatively engage with digital media.

 The potential of this technology can be realised only through careful planning at each level in the school.
-Those who embrace the School Self-Evaluation (SSE) approach for the introduction and review of Wi-Fi ICT will be most successful in deriving full benefit for students.
+Those who embrace the School Self-Evaluation (SSE) approach for the introduction and review of Wi-Fi Information and Communication Technology (ICT) will be most successful in deriving full benefit for pupils.

 Central to success is the extension of proven teaching and learning approaches to include the effective use of well-chosen Wi-Fi devices and applications.
-The use of Wi-Fi technology can support and enhance learning and teaching, can facilitate students in working collaboratively and can provide and enhance opportunities for independent learning.
-Thus, to a great extent, the aim is integration of the technology into established proven methodologies and the development of sound pedagogical approaches to enhance student learning.
+The use of Wi-Fi technology can support and enhance learning and teaching, can facilitate pupils in working collaboratively and can provide and enhance opportunities for independent learning.
+Thus, to a great extent, the aim is integration of the technology into established proven methodologies and the development of sound pedagogical approaches to enhance pupil learning.